Importance of communication to patient experience

 I'd now like to contrast this experience with an episode when I was admitted fairly unwell with a stent tract infection soon after some chemotherapy.
 I'd been referred to the on-call consultant urologist by the oncology team.
 He stood by the door of my room with his arms folded, barely examined me from a distance, then declared that there was no surgical intervention necessary, that I would get better on antibiotics and left.
 The encounter was extremely brief.
 I felt as though my problem had been dismissed, he was uninterested and I was just wasting his time.

-Communication has such a massive impact on the experience you have as a patient.
+Communication has such an impact on the experience you have as a patient.
 Poor communication can cause lasting psychological distress.
 Good communication can have huge benefits beyond just the mechanical sharing of information and may even improve patient outcomes.
 Learning to communicate is a lifelong journey that never ends in medicine.
 At the heart of this learning has to be the patient's experience; everything about even the shortest conversation may be remembered for a lifetime by that person...